ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 <a id="nestedatt--input_edge_prometheus--search_filter"></a>
 ### Nested Schema for `input_edge_prometheus.search_filter`

+Required:

+- `name` (String) Search filter attribute name, see: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html for more information.
+Attributes can be manually entered if not present in the drop down list

 Optional:

-- `name` (String) Search filter attribute name, see: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html for more information.
-Attributes can be manually entered if not present in the drop down list.
-Not Null
 - `values` (List of String) Search Filter Values, if empty only "running" EC2 instances will be returned

 <a id="nestedatt--input_edge_prometheus--targets"></a>
 ### Nested Schema for `input_edge_prometheus.targets`

+Required:

+- `host` (String) Name of host from which to pull metrics.

 Optional:

-- `host` (String) Name of host from which to pull metrics.
-Not Null
 - `path` (String) Path to use when collecting metrics from discovered targets.
 Default: "/metrics"
 - `port` (Number) The port number in the metrics URL for discovered targets.
 Default: 9090
 - `protocol` (String) Protocol to use when collecting metrics.
 Default: "http"; must be one of ["http", "https"]